08 October 2020

 The shorts, The Puzanga and The Tree of Life and Death, both tell rich stories about the local region and culture.
 The former is a fictional tale about a lonely young Amazonian who enlists the help of an old wise man to make the object of his affection notice him.
 The latter is a documentary about a small town near Leticia grappling with the death of its longtime spiritual leader.
 Both shorts are available to stream as part of the ‘Trailers and More’ section of the Green Frontier series page.

 Although participants were unable to screen the finished products together because of the pandemic, they can now watch the shorts on service and also share them with our members.
-In addition to the finished shorts, participants also received a certification from the National University of Colombia upon completion of the program.
+Upon completion of the workshop, participants also received a certification from the National University of Colombia.

 As we tell more stories in this region, we want to continue to work with local talent and, through programs like this one, plant the seeds of a next generation of storytellers who can best tell stories about this one-of-a-kind place they call home.